-Add AG Grid to your application in these steps:
+Add AG Grid to your application in 60 seconds:

 npm install ag-grid-react